Repayment

 Options for Past due or soon to mature Loans

-The Amnesty and Interest Relief offers are available options for the full repayment of loans with large arrears.
-This category of borrower along with his/her sureties is asked to contact a Credit Officer about the terms of these offers which are subject to Management Approval.
+The Amnesty Relief offer is available for the full repayment of loans with large arrears.
+Borrowers and their sureties are asked to contact the Collections Unit about the terms of this offer which is subject to management's approval.

-Amnesty – is applicable where the stipulated repayment period has expired, but to date the loan still has an outstanding account balance that is due and payable.
+Amnesty – is applicable where the stipulated repayment period has expired and the loan has an outstanding account balance that is due and payable.

 Options for Recent Defaulters

-The Credit Officers will work with each borrower to determine the best option available to them.
+The Collection Officers will work with each borrower to determine the best option available.

 In-house Arrears Procedure

-The Fund will initiate its 90 day arrears procedure against those borrowers whose loans are in arrears and who have not negotiating a repayment option with the Fund.
+The SRLF will initiate its 90 day arrears procedure against those borrowers whose loans are in arrears and who have not negotiated a repayment option with the SRLF.

 Consequences of default

-If you fail to pay as stipulated by the three (3) warning letters, the Fund has the following options:
+If you fail to pay as stipulated by the three (3) warning letters, the SRLF has the following options:

-• The Fund will require you to immediately repay the entire unpaid amount of your loan.
+• Require you to immediately repay the entire unpaid amount of your loan.

-• The Fund will require you to pay reasonable collections fees and costs plus court costs and attorney fees.
+• Require you to pay reasonable collections fees and costs plus court costs and attorney fees.

-• You will lose eligibility for loan deferments.
+• Withhold defaulters' eligibility to obtain loan deferments.

 Disability or Death